12 FAM 570

 12 FAM 578.2 Contractor Extensions To Department Automated Information Systems

 a.
 Contractor extensions are Department OpenNet and/or ClassNet systems located at the contractor facility.
-Program offices may request approval for these extensions from DS/CTS and IRM.
+Program offices may request approval for these extensions from DS/CTS and DT.
 The request will require justification demonstrating the need for the extension(s) that includes an explanation as to why a Department location is insufficient and why global OpenNet would not be adequate to meet mission requirements.

 b.
-As part of the DSCTS and IRM/IA contractor extension approval process, DS/IS/IND performs initial and recurring inspections of contractor spaces to ensure they are compliant with Department physical security requirements for OpenNet and/or ClassNet.
+As part of the DSCTS and DT/IA contractor extension approval process, DS/IS/IND performs initial and recurring inspections of contractor spaces to ensure they are compliant with Department physical security requirements for OpenNet and/or ClassNet.
 DS/IS/IND provides the security language specific to these requirements to the CO and/or COR for inclusion in the contract.
 Program offices are responsible for the costs associated with traveling to contractor spaces outside of the immediate Washington Metropolitan Area for these inspections.

 c.
 The program offices and CORs/GTMs should contact DS/IS/IND for specific guidance pertaining to the Department’s contractor extension program and the approval process.